 In addition to The Reliance Works expansion, many of the projects announced Sept.
 16 will invest in educating and training the Appalachian workforce, nurturing entrepreneurship, and supporting infrastructure.

 “These investments in our Appalachian coal-impacted communities are critical in leveling the economic playing field so our communities can thrive,” said ARC Federal Co-Chair Gayle Manchin.

 Since POWER launched in 2015, ARC has invested more than $287.8 million in 362 projects across 353 coal-impacted counties.
 The nearly $46.4 million awarded Sept.
 16 is projected to create and retain over 9,187 jobs, attract nearly $519.5 million in leveraged private investments, and be matched by $59.2 million in additional public and private funds across the Region.

-Isaiah House, Inc., is a residential, partial hospitalization, intensive outpatient, and outpatient treatment program with a gold standard of care for men and women in the state of Kentucky.
+Isaiah House, Inc., is a residential, intensive outpatient, and outpatient treatment program with a gold standard of care for men and women in the state of Kentucky.
 Isaiah House is nationally accredited by Commission on Accreditation of Rehabilitation Facilities (CARF) and licensed with the state of Kentucky as an Alcohol and Other Drug Entity (AODE), as well as a Behavioral Health Service Organization (BHSO) for our outpatient services.
 Isaiah House is a 501(c)(3) non-profit organization.